Alibaba division bans bitcoin after China crackdown as IPO looms

 Later the same month, the Chinese Business News reported that the government had asked third-party payment services to stop handling bitcoin transactions, forcing Shanghai-based BTC China, the world's largest bitcoin exchange platform by volume, to stop taking Chinese yuan deposits.

 "I think it's overreaching," said Bobby Lee, Chief Executive Officer of BTC China, referring to Taobao's ban on bitcoin-related accessories.
-"I think they're trying to just win favors from the government."
+"I think they're trying to just win favours from the government."

 The PBOC stance reflects the fact that the bitcoin trade represents a potential hole in the country's capital controls.
 They are minted anonymously, untraceable, and can be carried on memory sticks or transmitted electronically.